 Ball Homes has been making dreams come true since 1959.
 Incorporated by Don and Mira Ball more than fifty years ago, this family-owned and operated business is now operated by Don, Mira, and the second generation of Ball management.
 Ray Ball is the company’s president, and Mike Ball and Lisa Ball are vice-presidents.
 As a consistent leader in Central Kentucky’s homebuilding field, Ball Homes has built more than a thousand homes in a year, and has built thousands of homes in Kentucky neighborhoods.
 In the 1990’s the company expanded its strong Lexington base into the surrounding communities Central Kentucky communities.
 In 1997 Ball Homes began building in the Louisville area, starting with nine lots in one neighborhood and growing rapidly to be one of Louisville’s best-selling builders.
 Since 2011, Ball Homes has established a presence in Knoxville, Tennessee, and now offers homes in eleven communities, including a Maryville location.

-Current Lexington neighborhoods include the Reserve at Bryant Oak, Glasford, Tracery Oaks, Henderson Landing, Chilesburg, and Masterson Station/Greendale.
+Current Lexington neighborhoods include the Reserve at Bryant Oak, Glasford, Tracery Oaks, Henderson Landing, Chilesburg, Sanders Crossing, Sanders Garden, and Masterson Station/Greendale.
+Our homes in Nicholasviile's Brannon Oaks are equally convenient to Lexington.
 In Georgetown, Ball Homes can be found in The Landing at Pleasant Valley, The Abbey at Old Oxford, Canewood and Paynes Landing, Paynes Crossing, Rocky Creek Meadows, and The Village at Lanes Run.
-In Richmond, Ball Homes has nearly completed Hampton Ridge.
-In Versailles, Ball Homes is building in Gleneagles, Huntertown Glen North, and Rose Ridge.
+In Versailles, Ball Homes is building in Cedar Ridge and Rose Ridge.

 Ball Homes is proud to build homes that are for everyone—they offer high quality, great floor plan selection, and a wide variety of highly customized options, all at attainable prices.
 They build in a variety of neighborhoods, and for a diverse group of people.
 Many Ball Homes customers and their families, some of whom are living in their second and third Ball Homes, have grown with the company as their needs and lifestyles changed, taking advantage of the larger and more customized floor plans and option selections offered.
 Ball Homes has been honored to be voted Favorite Homebuilder in the Lexington Herald-Leader's Readers' Choice Awards multiple times year since the award's inception in 2008.